subbotinkv/widgets-app/README.md

 **Requirements (optional)**:

+* Paging: implement a pagination mechanism for a list of widgets;
 * SQL database: provide another storage implementation what works with SQL-database.
 The choice of storage implementation should be determined in the server configuration.

 ## Description